JinyuLiuu/jinyuliuu.github.io/index.md

 ---

-I am a Ph.D. student in School of Computer Science at Fudan University, supervised by Prof. <a href="https://henghuiding.github.io/">Henghui Ding</a>.
+I am a Ph.D. student in the School of Computer Science at Fudan University, supervised by Prof. <a href="https://henghuiding.github.io/">Henghui Ding</a>.
 And I am also a member of the <a href="https://fvl.fudan.edu.cn">Fudan Vision and Learning Laboratory</a>.
 Before that, I was a research intern at Tencent, and an algorithm engineer at Trip.com Group.

 My research interests lie in computer vision and deep learning.
-Currently, my research particularly focuses on image/video referring segementation and multi-modal representation learning.
+Currently, my research particularly focuses on image/video referring segmentation and multi-modal representation learning.

 <!-- ## Research Interests